Logianer/socket.io-chatbot/README.md

 # Socket.io Chatbot
-This is the sourcecode for the "bot007" chatbot on socketio's demo-chat (available under https://socketio-chat-h9jt.herokuapp.com/)
+This is the sourcecode for the "LogiBot" chatbot on socketio's demo-chat (available under https://socketio-chat-h9jt.herokuapp.com/)

 ## Tutorial:
 To create or run this bot yourself, just download the html file and open it in your browser.
 You can of course modify, share and remox this project.